ImagoXV/NanoASV/README.md

 ## Technical recommandations
 If running on a PC, I suggest to not use more than two threads with 32Gb of RAM.
 Otherwise, you might crash your system.
 I highly suggest you to run it on a cluster.
-96 samples (--subsampling 50000) run perfectly fine with 150Gb and 8 threads
+96 samples (--subsampling 50000) took 4h (without tree) with 150Gb and 8 threads.
+The tree is highly computer intensive.

 ## Options